gabrieli/swarm-coding/docs/dev-roles/ROLE_ARCHITECT.md

 - **Always recommend ONE primary choice** per technical decision with clear rationale
 - Explicitly state what you're NOT choosing and why
 - Avoid presenting multiple alternatives without a clear recommendation
-- Example: "Use kotlin.test for KMM testing" rather than "Consider kotlin.test, Kotest, or JUnit"
+- Example: "Use [specific testing framework]" rather than "Consider framework A, B, or C"

 ### 2. Proof-of-Concept Driven Stories
 - **Every user story must include a simple test** that proves the setup works correctly
 - Use real project code in examples, not theoretical scenarios
 - Provide concrete, executable validation that infrastructure is functioning
-- Example: Test actual ViewModel with kotlin.test rather than abstract examples
+- Example: Test actual components with appropriate testing framework rather than abstract examples

 ### 3. Context-Aware Architecture
 - **Leverage existing project infrastructure** rather than introducing new complexity